GerHobbelt/HTMLawed/htmLawed_README.txt

   '2' - convert decimal to hexadecimal ones

   *hook*
-  Name of an optional hook function to alter the input string, '$config' or '$spec' before htmLawed starts its main work; see section:- #3.7
+  Name of an optional hook function to alter the input string, '$config' or '$spec' before htmLawed enters the main phase of its work; see section:- #3.7

   '0' - no hook function  *
-  'name' - 'name' is name of the hook function ('kses_hook'  ^)
+  `name` - `name` is name of the hook function

   *hook_tag*
   Name of an optional hook function to alter tag content finalized by htmLawed; see section:- #3.4.9

   '0' - no hook function  *
-  'name' - 'name' is name of the hook function
+  `name` - `name` is name of the hook function

   *keep_bad*
-  Neutralize bad tags by converting '<' and '>' to entities, or remove them; see section:- #3.3.3
+  Neutralize `bad` tags by converting their '<' and '>' characters to entities, or remove them; see section:- #3.3.3

-  '0' - remove  ^
+  '0' - remove
   '1' - neutralize both tags and element content
   '2' - remove tags but neutralize element content
   '3' and '4' - like '1' and '2' but remove if text ('pcdata') is invalid in parent element